nasa/ExoMiner/src_preprocessing/README.md

 #### Computing normalization statistics

-This can be performed in `src_preprocessing.compute_normalization_stats_tfrecords.py`.
+This can be performed in `src_preprocessing.compute_normalization_stats_tfrecords.py` using as configuration file `src_preprocessing.config_compute_normalization_stats.yaml`.

 #### Normalizing datasets

 Normalize multiple features based on statistics from a training set.
-Impute missing values and crop values into a given range.
-This can be performed in `src_preprocessing.normalize_data_tfrecords.py`.
+Depending on the goal, this postprocessing step can
+include:

+- Impute missing values with median of training set or fixed value.
+- Truncate values (clip) to a given range (e.g., median +- MAD std * clip_factor).
+- Log-transform the data.

+Normalization can be performed in `src_preprocessing.normalize_data_tfrecords.py` using as configuration file `src_preprocessing.config_normalize_data.yaml`.